About Science Trek

 The Science Trek website recorded more than two million unique page views last school year.
 More than 25 percent of its visitors were from outside North America.
 Educators from as far away as the Kabul Zoo in Afghanistan have adopted Science Trek's content.

 Each week, producer/host Joan Cartan-Hansen posts a blog with the week's most interesting science news for kids.
-You can email us a written question or a comment, or you can submit a video question for some topics.
 Teachers and parents can also find age and content appropriate material on the Science Trek Facebook page.

 The show and its educational components have been honored with a number of awards including the prestigious Kavli Science Journalism Silver Award from the American Association for the Advancement of Science, the National Educational Television Association (NETA), The New York Festivals, the Council for International Nontheatrical Events (CINE), and a number of regional Emmys from The National Academy of Television Arts and Sciences-Northwest